Apply to a Program

 There is no great mystery involved in producing a successful paper.
 It is a question of learning to organize your time and materials effectively.
 The steps outlined below can serve as a guide in preparing your essay.
 For more detailed information on researching and writing term papers, consult the sources listed in section 13.

-Help in writing is also offered through the web site such as http://cdev.concordia.ca and http://owl.english.purdue.edu/handouts/index2.html
+Help in writing is also offered through the web such as workshops with Concordia and writing guides from Purdue

 1. Start Early